Kansas City Royals (3-3) at Chicago White Sox (4-4)

 Mike Minor (1-0) (6.00) vs. Dylan Cease (0-0) (5.79)

-The Kansas City Royals and the Chicago White Sox meet Sunday in MLB action from Guaranteed Rate Field.
+The Chicago White Sox and the Kansas City Royals meet in an AL Central division matchup in MLB action from Guaranteed Rate Field on Saturday afternoon.